vinicomv/dwm/README.md

 * I mainly use SXHKD for my key binds, mantaining dwm only with essential binds, such as terminal and dmenu.
 * All tags are organized per function, and I keep tag masks for specific programs.

-note to myself: edit the paths in config.h so it works univerally.
+note to myself: edit the paths in config.h so it works universally.

 ## Patches
 * vanitygaps (I find the gaps aesthetically pleasant.
 It makes my desktop look cleaner and organized).